 I now refer you to Ephesians 6:1-4; also Titus 2:1-9.
-In our next we will analyze the above scriptures and bring this study to a conclusion when we make the application of our title and beautiful climax as given by the Psalmist David.-Tom E. Smith
+In our next we will analyze the above scriptures and bring this study to a conclusion when we make the application of our title and beautiful climax as given by the Psalmist David .- Tom E. Smith

-I cannot participate in miliary service in any form, directly or indirectly, in combatant or noncombatant service, because:
+I cannot participate in miliary service in any form. directly or indirectly, in combatant or noncombatant service, because:

-1. My duty and obligation to my God is superior to all other obligations (Acts 5:29; Matt.
-22:37).

-2. My God in the Bible forbids that I engage in carnal warfare in the following references:

-"Put up thy sword," "For all they that take the sword shall perish with the sword" (Matt.
-26:52)-Jesus,
+- 1. My duty and obligation to my God is superior to all other obligations (Acts 5:29; Matt.
+22:37). - 2.
+My God in the Bible forbids that I engage in carnal warfare in the following references: - "Put up thy sword," "For all they that take the sword shall perish with the sword" (Matt.
+26:52)-Jesus.
 "My Kingdom is not of this world" (Jno.
 18:36).
-"For the weapons of our warfare are not carnal"

-(2 Cor.
-10:3, 4).

 "Love your enemies" (Matt.
 5:44); "Turn the other cheek" (Matt.
 5:39).
-"Recompense to no man evil for evil" (Rom.
-12:17).

-3. To enter any military branch or service, combatant or noncombatant, I would be compelled to "swear" (take an oath), but the Bible forbids that I do so ("Swear not at all"-Jesus, Matt.
-5:34).

-4. To enter any military service I would be compelled to be yoked with unbelievers, which is forbidden-"Be not unequally yoked together with unbelievers" (2 Cor.
-6:14).

-5. To be in any branch of military service in any way, I would be a part of the organization and would therefore have fellowship in the service, but such is prohibited; thus: "Have no fellowship with the unfruitful works of darkness, but rather reprove them" (Eph.
-5:11).

-6. To serve in any way in the military service, I would be deprived of obeying the command to assemble on Lord's day to worship God in the Bible way, at lease part of the time, hence would disobey God (Heb.
+- 3. To enter any military branch or service, combatant or noncombatant, I would be compelled to "swear" (take an oath), but the Bible forbids that I do so ("Swear not at all"-Jesus, Matt.
+5:34). - To enter any military service I would be compelled to be yoked with unbelievers, which is forbidden -"Be not unequally yoked together with unbelievers" - 5.
+To be in any branch of military service in any way, I would be a part of the organization and would therefore have fellowship in the service, but such is prohibited; thus: "Have no fellowship with the un-fruitful works of darkness, but rather reprove them" (Eph.
+5:11). - 6.
+To serve in any way in the military service, I would be deprived of obeying the command to assemble on Lord's day to worship God in the Bible way, at lease part of the time, hence would disobey God (Heb.
 10:25; Acts 20:7; 1 Cor.
 16:1, 2).